 Tips for Attracting Millennials to the Workplace

 Millennials grew up in a time of economic instability with the recession that hit in the mid-2000s.
 As such, many crave financial security.
 If you’re looking for someone with a lot of technical skills or expertise, don’t shortchange millennials simply because they’re young.
-Offer compensation that’s representative of the level of knowledge, skills, and expertise you desire for each position, regardless of how long the candidate has been in the workforce — and be transparent about it.
+Offer compensation representative of the knowledge, skills, and expertise you desire for each position, regardless of how long the candidate has been in the workforce — and be transparent about it.

 “Millennials care deeply about their development when looking for jobs and — naturally — in their current roles.
 An impressive 87% of millennials rate ‘professional or career growth and development opportunities’ as important to them in a job — far more than the 69% of non-millennials who say the same.”